 After retrieving ALOT of line from the initial run across the pond, and with him almost to the net, he decided to blast the backing knot back out the guides once more, this time right down the shoreline, effectively notifying all his buddies to head for the deep.

-There wasn’t much room for debate on whether this guy “took” the fly
+There wasn’t much room for debate on whether or not this one “took” the fly

 I love the little guys, unfortunately this one didn’t voluntarily take the fly